orendain/DemeoMods/HouseRules_Essentials/README.md

 #### __TurnOrderOverridden__: Override the player turn order.
   - The game will compute the turn order at the start of every turn.
   - For each attribute that a player satisfies, they get a corresponding value added to their initiative score.
 Players with higher initiative scores go first.
+  - The `Downed` attribute is considered when players are downed, and the `Javelin` attribute is considered when players have the Sigataurian Javelin in their inventory.
   - To configure:
     - Specify a value for any attribute that should add to a player's initiative score.